- Earth is the only planet known to support life. It offers liquid water, an oxygen-rich atmosphere, and protection from the Sun’s harmful radiation.

 Earth formed about 4.5 billion years ago along with Venus and Mars.
 Space missions have shown us that Mars was once warm, wet, and had conditions favorable to life.
 Venus likewise may have once had global oceans.

 Venus’ atmosphere heated up over time, creating a runaway greenhouse effect that dried up the planet’s water.
 Meanwhile, Mars lost its magnetic field, the Sun stripped away its atmosphere, and its water evaporated into space.

 Fortunately for us, Earth’s water stuck around, allowing life to arise here between 3.5 and 3.8 billion years ago.
 How did we get so lucky, and what does that mean for Earth-like planets around other stars?
 Did life ever exist on Venus or Mars, and if so, has any of it survived to the present day?

 Space is vast, but it’s not empty.
 Small grains of space dust bombard Earth daily, burning up as meteors in our atmosphere.
 Some become meteorites that survive all the way to the ground.
 And occasionally, larger objects strike the planet, causing local or even global destruction.

 Sixty-six million years ago, a large asteroid impact wiped out three-quarters of all life on Earth, including the dinosaurs.
-Large impacts are relatively rare, but under the right circumstances an object just 20 meters wide could destroy an entire city.
+Large impacts are relatively rare, but under the right circumstances, an object just 20 meters (65 feet) wide could destroy an entire city.
 In 2013, an object that size exploded near Chelyabinsk, Russia, damaging buildings and sending hundreds to area hospitals.

 Asteroid impacts are the only preventable large-scale natural disaster.
 To defend our planet, we must find asteroids with ground and space-based telescopes.
 Newly discovered asteroids must be tracked and characterized to determine whether they pose a threat to Earth.
 We must also develop space missions to test asteroid deflection techniques.